 Tips for Responsive Web Design Testing

 Is your website ready?
 Can it conform to any screen size?
-These questions are driving developers and QA managers to a responsive web design (RWD) approach — including responsive web testing.
+These questions are driving developers and QA managers to a mobile responsive web design (RWD) approach — including responsive web testing.

 What Is Responsive Web Design?